National Livestock Identification System in the NT

 Information for NT livestock owners

-Although the NLIS is a national system, the Department of Primary Industry and Fisheries has developed the following set of guides for local producers about how the system operates in the NT.
+Although the NLIS is a national system, the following set of guides about how the system operates in the NT has been developed for local producers.

 |Topic||Word version||PDF version|